-As a general rule, a director who knows what they’re doing won’t expect you to force this aesthetic.
-If you are confident in your research and you know your character back to front before stepping on set, and you’re fully embodying your character in that moment, and yet tears still don’t well up, then that’s okay.
-That’s still the truth of the scene.
-Don’t sweat it if a hyper dramatic image escapes you.
-If you are so focused on the physical action of crying that your performance loses integrity, then it won’t matter how miserable you look.
-Stick to the truth of the scene and don’t allow yourself to judge your character if tears don’t come.
-The worst thing you can do in this situation is neither cry, nor deliver a good performance.
+As long as you are still finding the truth and connection to the scene, tears really aren’t that important.
+So don’t sweat it if a hyper-dramatic image escapes you.
+If you are so focused on the physical action of crying that your performance loses integrity, then it won’t matter how miserable you look anyway.
+Stick to the truth of the scene: don’t allow yourself to judge yourself or your character if tears don’t come.
+The worst thing you can do in this situation is neither cry nor deliver a good performance.

 But what if…

-The director is more visual than emotional
+- The director is more visual than emotional?

-- The other actor’s dialogue depends on you shedding at least one tear
+- The other actor’s dialogue depends on you shedding at least one tear?

-It’s a music video or TVC where the dramatic situation has no context
+- It’s a music video or TVC where the dramatic situation has no context?

 Read: Given Circumstances

-Over prepare.
 While it’s nice to romanticise that the moment will be more organic and raw if you’re flying by the seat of your pants, that won’t help you unless you have supreme confidence in your ability to cry on cue.
 In which case, you can stop reading now.